A Bible Study by Jack Kelley

 The listing of gifts in chapter 12 is bracketed by two thoughts that are instructive in and of themselves.
 “To each one the manifestation of the Spirit is given for the common good”…” and He gives them to each one just as He determines.”
 Clear enough?

 The Lord gives gifts to each believer as He sees fit for the good of all.
 Everyone is gifted in some way to make his or her unique contribution to the body.
-We don’t choose the gift(s) we get but having received are to use them for the good of all.
+We don’t choose the gift(s) we get but having received them we’re to use them for the good of all.